Robrowno/guess-the-number/README.md

 ## Credits

-I sought inspiration from many different websites for this project.
+I sought inspiration from many different websites/sources for this project.
 With many thanks to the following:

 - An example guessing game by PythonForBeginners: [PythonForBeginners Link_1](https://www.pythonforbeginners.com/code-snippets-source-code/python-guessing-game)